-Getting through Ramadan under lockdown
+Getting through Ramadan with lockdown restrictions in place

 1. Prepare your living space

 Give your space a tidy and make it look as nice as you can.
 Make the month feel extra special with some decorations.
 If you have fairy lights or candles try arranging those around your room.
 If you don’t have any decorations, you can make some by writing your favourite quotes and sticking them up.
 Think about the types of positive mental health messages you need to hear this month!

 Ramadan is a time where we push ourselves to be the best we can be.
 Many of us try to pray more, read the Qur’an and increase our charity and good deeds.
 While Ramadan may give these strange days some welcome structure and a new focus, it is important not to put too much pressure on ourselves.
 Think about what your personal goals are and create a realistic to-do list, including plenty of time for rest and things you enjoy as well as spiritual matters.
 Start with very small goals and build up slowly if you feel able to.

 Be proud of what you’re doing – you’re challenging yourself to be resilient, patient, kind, grateful, forgiving and empathetic to people’s suffering, and that’s incredible!

 Celebrate what you manage to achieve this month and don’t worry about what you don’t.

 5. Talk about it